PRICING, SERVICES AND GENERAL - COMMONLY ASKED QUESTIONS AND ANSWERS

 Q: What brokerage platform do you use for executing trades?

-A: I use Fidelity however I've heard good things about TD Ameritrade and Robinhood
+A: I use Fidelity however I've heard good things about TD Ameritrade, Schwab, E*Trade and Robinhood.
+For international members, Interactive Brokers seems to be the go-to platform.

 Q: What type of brokerage account are you using to execute trades?